zhikangfan-jyd/toploansadviser/content/reviews/zillow-home-loans.md

 }
 ---

 If you are a potential homebuyer and are in search of a direct lending service in America, then Zillow Home loans is the mortgage company for you.
-Zillow is America's biggest online real estate platform, and they have recently bought a mortgage business to open their own lending platform.
+Zillow is America's biggest online real estate platform, and they have recently <a href="/mortgage-loan" target="_blank" rel="noopener noreferrer">bought a mortgage business</a> to open their own lending platform.

 You get mortgage and interest rate calculators on their official website to help estimate the amount you could afford to spend on buying a new home.